 The Oswego Lake watershed provides food, water, shelter, and many economic benefits and ecosystem services to the 21,550 people and diverse bird, fish, mammal and amphibian species that live there.
 The watershed contains 2,100 acres of single-family residential area, 123 acres of multi-family residential area, and 95 acres of commercial/industrial area.
 Impervious, or solid surfaces that generate stormwater runoff like rooftops, parking lots and streets, cover 1,235 acres, or 29%, of the watershed.

 Oswego Lake formed naturally 13,000-15,000 years ago when an abandoned channel of the Tualatin River was flooded during the Missoula Floods (also known as the Bretz Floods).
 Before European settlement, the Clackamas people and other native groups inhabited the Oswego Lake watershed, calling Oswego Lake “waluga” meaning “wild swan” for the birds that lived there.
-Pioneers arrived in around 1850 and began calling Oswego Lake “sucker lake” for the ample sucker fish caught there.
+Settlers colonized the area around 1850 and began calling Oswego Lake “sucker lake” for the ample sucker fish caught there.
 In the late 1800’s, the lake became popular as a summer vacation destination and recreational lake.
 By 1927 the lake was renamed Oswego.
 After World War II, summer cottages gave way to more and more permanent homes as the Oswego Lake area became the residential area it is today.

 BENEFITS TO WATERSHED HEALTH